fmeng40/fmeng40/README.md

-- 👋 Hi, I’m Fanhong Meng, a passionate data engineer and software developer.
+👋 Hi, I’m Fanhong Meng, a passionate data engineer and software developer.
-- 👀 I’m interested in deal with data from different kinds of businesses or industies to build real-world application
+👀 I’m interested in deal with data from different kinds of businesses or industies to build real-world application

 Here are some example projects that I did:

 1. Database project

-2. Machine learning project
+2. Text classfication applications
     We tested and compared five supervised machine learning algorithms including Decision tree, Support Vector Machine, Neural Network, Ada Boosting and k-
     Nearest Neighbors on two classification tasks.

     1) The first classification task is a classical application of machine learning in the real word, which is to evaluate if the email contains spam content based on its body text.